deqyra/RenderBoi/README.md

-GLSandbox
+RenderBoi
 =========

-A dumb test project to play around with OpenGL and experiment with the architecture of a real-time rendering app.
+A simple rendering engine with a modest feature set.
-Aiming to evolve into a more nicely-featured rendering engine.
+Originally a pet project to get started with real-time rendering app architecture.

 **Example screenshot:**

 ![example screenshot](https://i.imgur.com/h9Y7qJM.png)

-The torus mesh is entirely parametrically generated and has a (so-called) emerald material.
+The torus mesh is entirely parametrically generated and rendered with a (so-called) emerald material.
 The coloured cube shows the position of a point light.

 ![wireframe view](https://i.imgur.com/m7bdLME.png)

 ## Info

 * Development conducted using OpenGL 4.6 (core profile) on a GTX 1660 Ti.
-* If your graphics driver does not implement OpenGL 4.6 core, [generate a loader](https://glad.dav1d.de/) that suits your platform, and replace `include/glad/glad.h` with it.
+* To use the project, [generate a loader](https://glad.dav1d.de/) that suits your platform, and replace `include/glad/glad.h` with it.

 ## Current features